-There is no reason an operating system needs to phone home telemetry data in order to function.
-The sole purpose for this capability is so the operating system can report back statistics about computer use, operator habits, and other things which they can then analyze and/or provide to other parties to help them develop or improve their products.
+There is no reason an operating system needs to phone home telemetry data in order to function properly.
+The sole purpose for this capability is so the operating system can report back statistics about computer use, operator habits, and other things which can then be analyzed and/or provided to other third parties to help them develop or improve their products.

-You cannot achieve this by enabling the privacy settings within Windows 10, modifying the registry, deleting tasks in the task scheduler (although this does work until the next patch), using the internal Windows Defender Firewall or modifying the hosts file.
-You do block it by using an external DNS blocker.
+You cannot achieve a similar result by enabling the privacy settings within Windows 10, modifying the registry, deleting tasks in the task scheduler (although this does work until the next patch), using the internal Windows Defender Firewall or modifying the hosts file.

 Internet --> Modem --> WAN/firewall/LAN --> Switch/Wireless AP --> All Devices

 And by old, I mean really old.
-I installed pfSense on a computer I bought for $50 that has 10GB of DDR3 and a 2.4Ghz Core2 Duo CPU.
-It does need to have two NICs though, so make sure you can add another.
+I installed pfSense on a computer I bought for $50 on craigslist that has 8GB of DDR3 RAM and a 2.4Ghz Core2 Duo CPU.
+It does need to have two NICs though, so make sure you can add a second one.
 I’m not going to write up how to install pfSense, because many others have already done that.
-It literally takes 10 minutes to install and get it up and running.
-Search YouTube for examples.
+Just search YouTube.

 Once complete, log into the GUI and install the pfBlockerNG package.
 It’s under the Package Manager menu item and takes about 15 seconds.

 What’s interesting is, I performed a packet capture while initiating a Windows Update and noticed a couple things.
 First, it looks like a Windows Update also initiates a telemetry sync, and even though I block the telemetry, the update still works.
 Second, the Windows Update IP addresses change with each sync.
 It appears they do a sort of round-robin usage.
 Not really relevant to the problem, but interesting.
 One sync I was grabbing from IPs in the Redmond, WA and the next I was grabbing IP’s in Singapore.

 Below is a screenshot from half a day’s worth of traffic collection on my LAN.
-I blocked 1,225 packets destined for the mother-ship, which could have equaled 1.8 MB of data (1,225 x 1,500 MTU roughly equals 1.8 MB).
+I blocked 1,225 packets destined for the Microsoft mother-ship, which could have equaled 1.8 MB of data (1,225 x 1,500 MTU roughly equals 1.8 MB).
+Why on earth they need 1.8MB of data from my system is beyond me.
 I also block advertiser tracking (Piehole), ads, and several countries outright … not on the WAN side, but on the LAN side.
-There is no silver bullet solution to privacy (except totally disconnect, but that’s not logical in today’s world), but better privacy comes in layers and the more layers you have, the better.
+There is no silver bullet solution to privacy except to totally disconnect, but that’s not logical in today’s world.
+However, better privacy comes in layers and the more layers you have, the better.

 It’s a crazy world we live in.
 Every device is phoning home because telemetry and user habits can be sold for big money to advertisers.
 Apps on your smartphones sell your personal data as well, but this solution blocks all devices as long as they are connected to the LAN (once you leave the LAN, you’re totally unprotected).